CordlessWool/website/content/en/projects/202204-materna.md

 My approach focused on building long-term maintainability into the project: introducing code reviews, improving communication, and encouraging quality-focused routines – all without leaving anyone behind.

-At the same time, I acted as a bridge between technical teams, the client’s management, and domain experts.
+At the same time, I acted as a bridge between technical teams, the client's management, and domain experts.
 By translating between tech and business, I helped align expectations and supported the team through to deployment.